 - (d) Unrealized gains/losses are the differences, between the current market value/net asset value and the historical cost of the Securities. - (e) Interest will be accounted on accrual basis.
-The interest on debt instruments will be accounted on accrual basis. - (f) In respect of all interest-bearing investments, income must be accrued on a day to day basis as it is earned. - (g) Transactions for purchase or sale of investments will be recognised as of the trade date and not as of the settlement date, so that the effect of all investments traded during a financial year are recorded and reflected in the financial statements for that year.
-Where investment transactions take place outside the stock market, for example, acquisitions through private placement or purchases or sales through private treaty, the transaction should be recorded, in the event of a purchase, as of the date on which the portfolio obtains in enforceable obligation to pay the price or, in the event of a sale, when the portfolio obtains an enforceable right to collect the proceeds of sale or an enforceable obligation to deliver the instruments sold. - (h) The cost of investments acquired or purchased will include brokerage, stamp charges and any charge customarily included in the broker's bought note.
-In respect of privately placed debt instruments any front-end discount offered will be reduced from the cost of the investment. - (i) Dividends on shares will be accounted on ex-dividend date and dividends on units in mutual funds will be accounted on receipt of information from the mutual fund house and interest, stock lending fees earned etc., will be accounted on accrual basis.
+The interest on debt instruments will be accounted on accrual basis, as per the terms of the instruments. - (f) Transactions for purchase or sale of investments will be recognised as of the trade date and not as of the settlement date, so that the effect of all investments traded during a financial year are recorded and reflected in the financial statements for that year.
+Where investment transactions take place outside the stock market, for example, acquisitions through private placement or purchases or sales through private treaty, the transaction should be recorded, in the event of a purchase, as of the date on which the portfolio obtains in enforceable obligation to pay the price or, in the event of a sale, when the portfolio obtains an enforceable right to collect the proceeds of sale or an enforceable obligation to deliver the instruments sold. - (g) The cost of investments acquired or purchased will include brokerage, stamp charges and any charge customarily included in the broker's bought note.
+In respect of privately placed debt instruments any front-end discount offered will be reduced from the cost of the investment. - (h) Dividends on shares will be accounted on ex-dividend date and dividends on units in mutual funds will be accounted on receipt of information from the mutual fund house and interest, stock lending fees earned etc., will be accounted on accrual basis.
 The interest on debt instruments will be accounted on accrual basis.